 When do I begin the LLL process?

-Beginning in 2007, all Diplomates with a time-limited certificate entered the four level MOC process in the year of original certification or recertification...
+Beginning in 2007, all Diplomates with a time-limited certificate entered the four level MOC process iin the year of original certification or recertification...
 Similarly, all Diplomates certifying or recertifying in/after 2017 must enter the two level process of LLL, which replaced MOC in that year.
 The requirements of LLL are mostly completed online using the ABU website.
-For LLL Level 1, an instructional letter which includes username and password is mailed to the Diplomate in January and all requirements are to be met by March 1 of the same year.
+For LLL Level 1, an instructional letter which includes username and password is mailed to the Diplomate in January and all requirements are to be completed before April 1 of the last eligible year of their timeline.
 For LLL Level 2, a similar instructional letter is mailed in January.
 Diplomates at Level 2 may elect to meet these requirements and recertify in either years 7, 8 or 9 following their certification or recertification.
 A Level 2 letter of invitation will be sent at each year until the Diplomate exercises the opportunity to enter.
 All Level 2 requirements must be satisfactorily completed by the deadline in order to sit for the October exam of the same year.